-The Augusta Genealogical Society is presenting “Albert-History and Reflections on Slavery and Its Aftermath” by Thomas Heard Robertson, Jr. on Sunday, September 23, 2018 at 3:00 p.m. at the Columbia County Library, 7022 Evans Town Center Blvd, Evans, GA 30809.
-The program is free and open to the public.
+The Augusta Genealogical Society presented “Albert-History and Reflections on Slavery and Its Aftermath” by Thomas Heard Robertson, Jr. on Sunday, September 23, 2018 at 3:00 p.m. at the Columbia County Library, 7022 Evans Town Center Blvd, Evans, GA 30809.
+The program was free and open to the public.

 About the Author: Tom Robertson is a direct descendant of two major subjects in both of his full-length books, Resisting Sherman and Albert, Surgeon Francis Marion Robertson and planter Jonathan Meyer Miller.